 Who can participate?

-Women between the ages of 18 – 50 years old who are feeling down after experiencing a miscarriage, stillbirth, or the death of a young infant in the past 12 months and who can attend weekly counseling groups on Zoom video calls.
+Women between the ages of 18 – 50 years old who are feeling down after experiencing a miscarriage, stillbirth, or the death of a young infant in the past 12 months and who can attend weekly counseling groups via Zoom video calls, or, eventually in person.

 What is involved?

-Our study involves small, supportive groups run by experienced therapists once a week for 12 weeks and two individual sessions.
+Our project involves small, supportive groups run by experienced therapists once a week for 12 weeks and two individual sessions.
 There will also be research interviews that are flexible in scheduling.

 How are participating families compensated?

-If our study is a good fit for you, we will compensate you up to $180 for your time on the research interviews.
-Travel and childcare costs are also covered.
+If our project is a good fit for you, we will compensate you up to $180 for your time on the three research interviews.

 Who is conducting the project?